Be exalted, God, above the heavens. Let your glory be over all the earth. Psalm 57:11

 2 I cry out to God Most High,

-to God who accomplishes my requests for me.
+to God who accomplishes all things for me.

 he rebukes the one who is pursuing me.

 God will send out his loving kindness and his truth.

 4 My soul is among lions.